 The significance of nutrition is non-negotiable for living a healthy life.
 For those with bladder cancer, however, the importance of a balanced and nutritious diet becomes even more crucial.
 Balanced consumption of vegetables, fruits, proteins, and fats can support treatment and may help in preventing the progression of bladder cancer.

-Bladder cancer is a relatively rare form of cancer that begins in the lining of the bladder.
+Bladder cancer is a relatively common cancer, particularly among older adults and men, and ranks among the top ten cancers worldwide.
 The bladder is a hollow, muscular organ located in the pelvis.
 Its primary function is to store urine, which it receives from the kidneys via tubes called ureters.

 Bladder cancer occurs when the tissue lining mutates and develops abnormal cells that multiply to form tumours.
 If left untreated, bladder cancer may spread to nearby lymph nodes and other parts of the body, such as the lungs, liver, and bones.